 One of the coolest gifts you can give yourself is to have something fun to do and learn something new every day.
-And you can do that by getting yourself an Annual Membership to Masterclass.
+And you can do that by getting yourself a Membership to Masterclass.

 You want to make the most out of your time in retirement and challenging and educating yourself is the best way to do just that.